 More than wills are subject to challenge.
-As part of my probate and estate litigation practice in Texas, I handle cases regarding challenged deeds, accounts, and life insurance designations. increasingly, such instruments transfer more than wills.
+As part of our probate and estate litigation practice in Texas, we handle cases regarding challenged deeds, accounts, and life insurance designations. increasingly, such instruments transfer more than wills.

 There are a variety of reasons to contest a will, trust, or deed in Texas: